|Director of Transportation

 The Syracuse City School District transportation policy is set by our Board of Education.
-Our Board of Education has established the distance of one and a half (1.5) miles from the school they attend for elementary and secondary students.
+Our Board of Education has established the distance of one mile (1) K-8 and one and a half (1.5) miles 9-12 from the school they attend.

 Field Trip Information